dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Using the System APIs/_index.md

 ## Creating a Scripted Service to perform Bulk Actions

 There is a useful DreamFactory feature that allows the administrator to add a database function to a column so when that column is retrieved by the API, the function runs in its place.
-For instance, imagine if you want to always retrieve an employee's name in all capital letters.
-You could use ORACLE's TO_DATE() function to do that:
+For instance, imagine if you want to change the format of the date field, you could use ORACLE's TO_DATE() function to do that:

     TO_DATE({value}, 'DD-MON-YY HH.MI.SS AM')